daniel-guzdek/world-of-astrophysics/README.md

 # World of Astrophysics Application

-Welcome to the Astrophysics Single Page Application, your gateway to exploring the wonders of the universe!
-This application provides a wealth of information on celestial bodies, distance calculations, and fascinating astrophysical phenomena.
+This Single Page Application provides a lot of informations on celestial bodies and fascinating astrophysical phenomena.

 ## Table of Contents

 Features

 Demo

-Setup

 Getting Started